Armenia and Azerbaijan accuse each other of violating Nagorno-Karabakh ceasefire

 The Armenian defence ministry accused Azerbaijan of shelling a settlement inside Armenia, while ethnic Armenian forces in Karabakh alleged that Azeri forces had launched a new offensive five minutes after the truce took hold.

 Azerbaijan said enemy forces in Karabakh were shelling Azeri territory.
-Both sides have consistently denied each others’ assertions about military activity.
+Both sides have consistently denied each others’ assertions in what has also become a war of words accompanying the fighting.

-In a statement which suggested the ceasefire was not completely dead however, Azeri President Ilham Aliyev said the warring parties were now engaged in trying to find a political settlement.
+Azeri President Ilham Aliyev told Russia’s RBC news outlet that the warring parties were now engaged in trying to find a political settlement, but suggested there would be further fighting ahead.

-The Moscow ceasefire talks were the first diplomatic contact between the two since fighting over the mountainous enclave erupted on Sept.
-27, killing hundreds of people.
-The enclave is internationally-recognised as part of Azerbaijan but is populated and governed by ethnic Armenians.
+“We’ll go to the very end and get what rightfully belongs to us,” he said.

+Azeri Foreign Minister Jeyhun Bayramov said the truce would last only for as long as it took for the Red Cross to arrange the exchange of the dead.

-Russian Foreign Minister Sergei Lavrov, who helped mediate, said in a statement in the early hours of Saturday after more than 10 hours of negotiations that the ceasefire had been agreed on humanitarian grounds.
+Russian Foreign Minister Sergei Lavrov, who had mediated over 10 hours of talks, said in a statement early on Saturday that the ceasefire had been agreed on humanitarian grounds.

-The International Committee of the Red Cross would help make the truce work, he said.
+The International Committee of the Red Cross said it stood ready to facilitate the handover of bodies of those killed in action and the simultaneous release of detainees.

 Those talks would be held under the auspices of the Organization for Security and Co-operation in Europe’s (OSCE) Minsk Group, he said.